MLZ is a cooperation between:

 The high-intensity TOF diffractometer POWTEX is designed and built by RWTH Aachen University and Forschungszentrum Jülich.
 The University of Göttingen cooperates by developing the texture analysis and by providing additional sample environments.
 Both projects have been granted by the German Federal Ministry of Education and Research (BMBF).
 POWTEX will be part of the JCNS instrumentation pool.

-POWTEX is an acronym for POWder and TEXture because the instrument will fulfill the needs of the solid-state chemistry, the geoscience as well as the materials science communities with regard to powder and texture diffraction.
 The instrument design combines several new concepts.
 The neutron guide system consists of two double-elliptic parts with a common focal point of 1×1 cm2 at the position of the pulse chopper.
-Hence, the focal point is an “eye of a needle” in time and space, optimizing the time resolution by the counter-rotating disks of the pulse chopper and reducing the background from the source.
+Hence, the focal point is an “eye of a needle” in time and space, optimising the time resolution by the counter-rotating disks of the pulse chopper and reducing the background from the source.
 The second guide focuses on the small sample spot of 1×1 cm2.
-The guide system was optimized using the Monte Carlo simulation package VITESS.
-Herein several new developments were implemented:1 The second guide will correspond to an octagonal cross section to achieve a Gaussian intensity and divergence distribution at the sample.
-The last part of the second guide is replaceable by an absorbing guide to reduce the beam divergence by a factor of two for the vertical and horizontal dimension.
+The guide system was optimised using the Monte Carlo simulation package VITESS.
+Herein, several new developments were implemented:1 The second guide will correspond to an octagonal cross section to achieve a Gaussian intensity and divergence distribution at the sample.
+The last part of the second guide is replaceable by an absorbing guide to reduce the beam divergence by a factor of two for the vertical and horizontal dimensions.

-In order to produce sharp pulses of 10 µs, the pulse chopper uses two counter-rotating discs at 200 Hz and at a short distance of only 0.5 cm.
+In order to produce sharp pulses of 10 µs, the pulse chopper uses two counter-rotating discs at 200 Hz and a short distance of only 0.5 cm.
 A variation of the chopper settings allows a flexible time structure to change the wavelength band or the pulse frequency (pulse-overlap mode like at POLDI, PSI yields a ten times higher intensity).

-Typical Applications
+Typical applications

 The high intensity will allow comparatively short measurement times and a high sample throughput.

-• crystallographic and magnetic structure determination
+• Crystallographic and magnetic structure determination

-• multiphase analysis using the Rietveld method
+• Multiphase analysis using the Rietveld method

-• in situ experiments, e.g., on chemical reactions
+• In situ experiments, e.g., on chemical reactions

-• phase transitions as a function of T, p, B0, etc.
+• Phase transitions as a function of T, p, B0, etc.

-• parametric studies
+• Parametric studies

-• in situ deformation (also long-time experiments)
+• In situ deformation (also long-time experiments)

-• recrystallization/annealing experiments
+• Recrystallisation/ annealing experiments

-Sample Environment
+Sample environment

-Technical Data
+Technical data

 Beam layout

-• Thermal neutrons on SR5a
+• Thermal neutrons on beam tube SR-5a

-• NL1: double elliptic with m = 1.75–5.25; quadratic cross section
+• NL1: double elliptic with m = 1.75 – 5.25; quadratic cross-section

-• NL2: double elliptic with m = 2.00–5.00; octagonal cross section
+• NL2: double elliptic with m = 2.00 – 5.00; octagonal cross-section

 • Divergence ≈ 0.33° – 0.66°